TIY-TN-FEE-2016-spring/assignments/04-surf-and-paddle/README.md

 ### Learning Objectives

-After completing this assignment, you should...
+After completing this assignment, you should be able to:

-* Create semantic HTML for a full page.
+* Create semantic HTML for a full page and layout
 * Understand and able to leverage the many css properties to style content.
 * Use CSS to create layout for the HTML page.

 ### Performance Objectives

-After completing this assignment, you be able to effectively use
+After completing this assignment, you should be able to effectively use:

 * Use semantic html tags where needed
 * Effectively utilize some common css flex box for layouts